-Description: This command functions exactly like the Play Clip command, except that the video loops once the end of the clip is reached.
-Command: nnnnaaaLP Parameters: nnnn is an ASCII file number between 0-1023 aaa is the address of the card(s) you want to process the command Rxx - Reproducer address between R1-R8 Gxx - Group address between G1-G13 - Wildcard address for all reproducers Response: R Examples: Loop File 3 on Reproducer #1: Loop File 4 on Group #2: Loop File 52 on All Reproducers: 3R1LP 4G2LP 52LP
+Description: This command functions exactly like the Play Clip command, except that the

+Command: nnnnaaaLP

+Rxx - Reproducer address between R1-R16

+Gxx - Group address between G1-G13

+- Wildcard address for all reproducers

+Examples: Loop File 3 on Reproducer #1: 3R1LP

+Loop File 4 on Group #2: 4G2LP Loop File 52 on All Reproducers: 52LP playback does not begin as quickly as possible.
+Instead, the reproducer waits a consistent amount of time (16 frames by default) after the command is received before it starts playback.
+This ensures that all reproducers that receive this command at the same time, start playing at the same time.